 The student must apply for the derived exam score as soon as possible and applications must be supported by a detailed statement from an independent professional (e.g. doctor, social worker, etc.).
 VCAA must receive the Application for a Derived Examination Score no later than seven days after the student's last examination.
-Please see the Assistant Campus Principal for Wellbeing and Inclusion to discuss your requirements.
+Please see the Assistant Principal Year 11 & 12 to discuss your requirements.